 The RANZCP Continuing Professional Development (CPD) Program provides a pathway for participants to appraise and further develop professional practice, maintain knowledge, skills, and performance standards, and provide high quality, safe psychiatric care.
+It is an essential part of public assurance of the ongoing professionalism of members and the quality of their practice.

+CPD is a mandatory, annual activity undertaken by RANZCP Fellows and Affiliates.
 The RANZCP sets the recognised standard for CPD for psychiatrists in Australia and New Zealand as delegated by the Medical Board of Australia (MBA) and the Medical Council of New Zealand (MCNZ).
-CPD is a mandatory, annual activity undertaken by RANZCP Fellows or Affiliates.
-The RANZCP CPD program is an essential part of public assurance of the ongoing professionalism of Fellows and the quality of their practice.

-The RANZCP CPD Program assists members to meet the requirements of the relevant regulatory bodies in Australia and New Zealand.
-The RANZCP will continue to work with participants in Australia to meet the requirements of the MBA's Professional Performance Framework (PPF) and, participants in New Zealand, to meet the recertification requirements of the MCNZ.
+Effective January 2023, the MBA registration standard requires all doctors registered with the AHPRA to meet the CPD program requirements of their accredited CPD "Home".
+The RANZCP will continue to work with participants in Australia to meet current requirements of the MBA's Professional Performance Framework (PPF) and, participants in New Zealand, to meet the recertification requirements of the MCNZ.